Btlachac/discord-trivia-bot/README.md

 ## Future plans

+I'm currently working through various improvements and fixes as this project is still in fairly early stages and a lot of pieces have been thrown together somewhat ad hoc.<br>

+A potential future improvement may be creating a Docker container to allow quicker project setup for anyone that wants to run their own trivia. <br>

 I'd be open to expanding the project to work with trivia from other sources if there is interest.
-Feel free to reach out to me if this is something you'd be interested in.
+Feel free to reach out to me if this is something you'd be interested in. <br>

 ## Support
 If you find any bugs or experience any issues with the project feel free to open a ticket here on github.